JeongJaew0n/Unity-Education/README.md

 It was very fun!

 ## And more
-Programming on Unity is the funnest i've ever done
+Programming in Unity is the funnest i've ever done
 So I'm going to teach myself Unity

 ### I'm interested in making a text game now